 1/2 t oregano

-1/2-1 t salt (this will depend on how salty your beans are)
+1/2-1 t salt (this will depend on how salty your beans are and your own tastes)

 12 medium (8 inch) flour tortillas

 Brown the ground beef in a skillet and add beans, sauce, and seasonings.
 Heat through.
-Warm tortillas 5 at a time in the microwave to make them pliable, then put a spoonful of the filling down the center of a tortilla.
-Top with about 2 tablespoons of the cheese and fold in the ends of the tortilla before rolling it up.
+Put a spoonful of the filling down the center of a tortilla.
+Top with about a quarter cup of the cheese and fold in the ends of the tortilla before rolling it up.
 Repeat with the other tortillas.
-Serve either as is (very easy to hold!), or place on plates and top with a bit more El Pato sauce and shredded cheese, then microwave to melt the cheese.
-You can add your other favorite toppings too and eat the burrito with a fork.
-You can also freeze the plain burritos and microwave them later for a quick lunch or dinner.